bytefish/bytefish.github.io/pages/notes.md

 [TOC]

+## 2025-07-15: Disappearing and Resurrecting the Page ##

+Last week, after 22 years of running this page, I thought: It’s enough!
+Google is de-ranking the page.
+LLMs are stealing the content, and on top “AI startups” crawling the page to death.

+So I have deleted my domains, and then canceled the contract with my host of 22 years.
+Most of my GitHub repositories have been set into Private mode.

+The lesson here: Never rely on the mental well-being of a single open source developer for anything, you are running in production.
+These developers could disappear from one moment to the next.

+While on vacation I re-registered my domain and moved it to GitHub Pages and am going to move to Cloudflare as a Domain Registrar, so the costs of this page are reduced.

 ## 2025-06-29: Importing Routing Data for pgRouting on Windows ##

 `pgRouting` is a library for adding Routing capabilities to PostgreSQL.
 However the import using `osm2pgrouting` does not